 An elementary education master’s degree is a 2-4 year advanced degree for teachers and educators specializing in elementary education.
-It is considered a graduate level degree and not a terminal degree as graduates can go on to earn a doctorate in education.
+It is considered a graduate-level degree and not a terminal degree as graduates can go on to earn a doctorate in education.

 Elementary education graduate degrees are similar to regular master’s in education; however, they are tailored to certified educators for grades preschool through fifth or sixth.

-Many elementary teachers seek a master’s in education which provides in-depth study of a specific facet of education, examines the latest research-based education practices, and prepares graduates for leadership and administrative roles.
+Many elementary teachers seek a master’s in education which provides an in-depth study of a specific facet of education, examines the latest research-based education practices, and prepares graduates for leadership and administrative roles.
 Individuals that are interested in working as an academic advisor or school principal require a master’s degree in order to achieve their career goal.

 What Can I Do With an Elementary Education Master’s Degree?